Consensys/doc.teku/docs/HowTo/Voluntary-Exit.md

 !!! important

-    Even if a validator has successfully exited, you cannot withdraw your funds until withdrawals are enabled in a future phase of the Ethereum 2.0 network.
+    Even if a validator has successfully exited, it cannot withdraw its funds until withdrawals are enabled in a future phase of the Ethereum 2.0 network.

 ## Initiate a voluntary exit